 9. What kind of rewards/penalties for sites would you consider for over/underachieving sites?

 10. Do you find the current system for providing justifications for A/R failures adequate?
 If not why?
 What else would you use?

+No we need a well defined process for this perhaps via a specialized tool.

 11. Do the justifications in general adequately describe the incident, main cause and the recovery strategy used?

+Usually yes, but it is a tedious process to retrieve this information

 Monitoring Tools

 14. Describe any defects that you’ve encountered with the OLA monitoring tools currently used (e.g. Nagios, GridView)?

+Failures in central or regional monitoring tools or their dependencies frequently affect A/R of sites

 15. Describe any improvements that you would consider to the OLA monitoring tools currently used (e.g. NAgios, GridView)?